 I have many wonderful childhood memories but none are greater than having a loving mother and father.
 I wrote this article to help parents who may doubt their child-rearing skills or want to validate or improve an already impressive set of skills.
 Here’s a list of the top 20 lessons my parents taught me and why I’ll always be grateful for their parenting:

 1. My parents taught me empathy.
-They explained why I shouldn’t pull our dog’s tail, pet her eyes, or ride on her back.
-They taught me not to throw rocks at squirrels or pour salt on a slug.
+They explained why I shouldn’t pull our dog’s tail or ride on her back.
 We ceremoniously buried goldfish in the backyard.
 By age three, I knew how to be kind to animals.

 2. My father taught me how to be a gentleman.
-He opened car doors for others, bought flowers, and never spoke disparagingly about women in my presence.
+He opened car doors for others, brought home flowers, and never spoke disparagingly about women in my presence.
 When someone sneezed, he offered his handkerchief.
-He was so kind and well-mannered.
+He was kind and well-mannered.
+He taught me to be on time and to be considerate of others.

-3. My mother taught me how to clean a toilet and a shower, dust, iron, vacuum, cook, and clean dishes.
+3. My mother taught me how to clean a toilet and a shower, dust, iron, vacuum, cook, clean dishes, and put a napkin on my lap.
 I was fully domesticated by age 10.
 As result, from college through adulthood, I never relied on anyone and I’ve never let anyone do for me what I can and should do for myself.
 My mother taught me how to be self-sufficient.
 She also taught me these tasks are not a woman’s job.

 6. My mother taught me to exercise.
 She starting playing tennis with me at age six.
-By sparking my interest in the sport, I’ve managed to stay in good shape and healthy for decades.
-I took that passion for tennis and volunteered to teach special needs children in the Special Olympics and at-risk children how to play tennis.
+By sparking my interest in the sport, I’ve managed to stay in good shape and healthy for decades and coach special needs children in the Special Olympics.

 7. My mother made me feel special.
-She used to make me homemade birthday cakes and host birthday parties for me.
+She baked homemade birthday cakes and hosted birthday parties for me.
 I never needed attention as a child because I always received it from my parents.

 8. My father never discussed problems at work.
-He chose to shield me from every trouble spot in his life so I would have a happier life.
+He shielded me from every trouble spot in his life so I would have a happier life.
 I can never remember hearing my father complain when I was growing up.
+Ever.
+I remain in awe of this accomplishment.

-9. My parents taught me the importance of reading.
-My father used to read to me in his favorite chair and my mother used to read to me in bed.
+9. My parents taught me the importance and joy of reading.
+My father read to me in his favorite chair and my mother read to me in bed.
 They were always reading books and newspapers.

 10. My father was the least materialistic person I’ve ever known.
 He rarely bought anything.
 He kept a car until it didn’t run anymore.
 He couldn’t care less about labels or others’ perceptions.
 He taught me to live below my means and to save for a rainy day.
 I’m a minimalist today thanks entirely to his example.

-11. My parents taught me the importance of writing and expressing gratitude.
-They taught me to write letters to keep in touch with relatives, to express appreciation for gifts, to bring joy to others, and to share my ideas to impact change.
+11. My parents taught me the importance of writing, expressing gratitude, and civic responsibility.
+They taught me to write letters to keep in touch with relatives, to express appreciation, to bring joy to others, and to share my ideas to impact change.
 They showed me my voice mattered and instilled confidence in me to speak up.
-As a result, I wrote hundreds of handwritten letters as a child, published work, and still write today.
+I remember when I was a child, there was a snowstorm on Election Day.
+My parents explained that they were going to drive in the inclement weather to vote because it would take much more than snow to stop them from exercising their rights.

 12. My parents loved me.
 They hugged and kissed me and told me how much they cared about me.
 They helped me cope with a speech impediment and taught me to be comfortable in my own skin.
 Their unconditional love made my childhood good.
 I didn’t realize how good it was until I grew up and volunteered to help abandoned and abused children.